IOTechSystems/xrt-examples/Servers/opc-ua/README.md

 This page shows you how to setup and run the OPC-UA sever example.

-The example consists of an OPC-UA server component and an S7 Device Service component with a simulated S7 device.
+The example consists of an OPC-UA Server component and an S7 Device Service component with a simulated S7 device.

 For more information about the OPC-UA Server please review the [OPC-UA Server](https://docs.iotechsys.com/edge-xrt21/server-components/opc-ua-server-component.html) documentation.